gushitong/rekkles/README.md

 ## Benchmark

-This benchmark running on my local mac, `aryadb` should have better performance on SSD.
+This benchmark running on my local mac, `rekkles` should have better performance on SSD.

 * redis: